donriddo/photobook/README.md

 - Steps to run application
 1. Run `yarn install` to install all dependencies
 2. Run `yarn test` to pass tests
-2. Run `yarn start` to launch the app
+2. Run `yarn start` to launch the app (Make sure you have MongoDB running)